 Finally, on 23 August, Karmanovo fell.
 Thereafter, the 20th Army found it could advance no farther against a shortened and strengthened German line until, on 8 September, it went over to the defensive.

 On 26 September, Zhukov became the Soviet deputy commander-in-chief, so command of the West Front passed to Konev, the vacancy at the head of the Kalinin Front immediately being filled by General Leytenant Maksim A. Purkayev.
-To maintain the unit of command arrangements, the Kalinin Front’s 30th Army and 29th Army were now subordinated to the West Front.
+To maintain the unity of command arrangements, the Kalinin Front’s 30th Army and 29th Army were now subordinated to the West Front.

 Once he had assumed command, Konev saw that his troop numbers and artillery ammunition supplies were declining, and therefore called for a pause to reorganise, restock ammunition and repair tanks and aircraft.
 Konev decided to launch the 31st Army and 29th Army from the south-east and the 30th Army again from the north in order to close the encirclement ring around Rzhev.